 The European Accessibility Act has been in force since 28 June 2025.
-Ten months in, the conversation has shifted from "what does this require" to "what does enforcement actually look like."
+Nearly twelve months in, the conversation has shifted from "what does this require" to "what does enforcement actually look like."
 National market surveillance authorities are now active in several Member States, and teams without documented compliance work are in a much harder position than they would have been a year ago.

 WHAT_ENFORCEMENT_LOOKS_LIKE_NOW